 - Puerto Juarez – there are different ferry terminals from Puerto Juarez but the most convenient and modern is the Ultramar.
 You cannot miss it and it’s the most practical place to get to Isla Mujeres if you reach the terminal on your own car, since that’s where you can easily find a parking spot, either within the terminal ( a little more expensive) or just outside.

-Costs: a return ticket to and from Isla Mujeres is 300, one way is 160 for adults from 15 yrs and older or taller than 120 cm, younger kids get a discount.
+A return ticket to and from Isla Mujeres is 300, one way is 160 for adults from 15 yrs and older or taller than 120 cm, younger kids get a discount.
 You can pay either by cash (MXN or USD) or credit card.
 You can check the timetable here.

 - If you wish to take your car to Isla Mujeres you must get to Punta Sam (the same direction as Puerto Juarez but I would not recommend it unless you want to move there.
 Otherwise, the island is small and if you want to explore you can rent a golf cart which much easier.

 They have more or less the same schedule.
-If you are staying in one of the hotels of the Hotel zone you should definitely leave from one of them.
+If you are staying in one of the hotels in the Hotel zone you should definitely leave from one of them.
 It’s a little more expensive than the ferry from Puerto Juarez but it’s closer and you can get there by bus.
 You can jump on any bus running along the hotel zone and tell them where you are heading to.
 They will tell you when it’s time to get off.

 Your most elegant hidaway on the island, a design hotel, simple, chic, elegant and right on the beach at a few minutes walk from the beautiuful Playa Norte.
 HOTEL SECRETO has it all, quite, simple, with astonishing views, exceptional service and close to town and beaches.
 The delicious breakfast is also served in your spacious contemporary rooms, which include a sofa, iPod dock and a plasma TV.
 And if you wish to end your day with a relaxation massage you can enjoy the spa service of the hotel as well.
 Hotel Secreto has been selected by Conde Nast Traveler magazine as one of the 50 Best New Hotels in the World.